syrupy-project/syrupy/README.md

 ###### `paths(path_string, *path_strings)`

-Easy way to build a filter that uses the path strings passed to exclude properties.
+Easy way to build a filter that uses full path strings delimited with `.`.

 Takes an argument list of path strings.